 Stitch along the open edge of the seam 1/16 (1.5mm) to ⅛ inch (3mm) from the edge.
 You want to stitch as close as you can without going off track.

 Beginners: Use pins or hand baste with a large running stitch to secure the seam before you sew.
 Cotton normally irons a crisp edge but slippery fabrics or thin fabrics like silk and polyester will be difficult to sew without some hand basting first.

 You can use your regular all-purpose sewing foot, but for really accurate and neat stitching, an edge stitching foot can really help.

 See how it has a guide in the center that will run along the edge of the seam.
 You will need to move your needle slightly to the left rather than leaving it in the center as you would for normal sewing.

 Further Reading: How to use an edge stitching foot

-However, it is worth noting that the flat felled seam is best suited to the straight path of your seam line.
+However, it is worth noting that the flat felled seam is best suited to the straight path of your seam line or gently curved seams.